Peanut allergen powder: History

-The effectiveness of peanut allergen powder is supported by a randomized, double-blind, placebo-controlled study conducted in the U.S., Canada and Europe in approximately 500 peanut-allergic individuals.
+The effectiveness of peanut allergen powder is supported by a randomized, double-blind, placebo-controlled study conducted in the US, Canada, and Europe in approximately 500 peanut-allergic individuals.
 Effectiveness was assessed by evaluating the percentage of study participants tolerating an oral challenge with a single 600 mg dose of peanut protein (twice the daily maintenance dose of peanut allergen powder) with no more than mild allergic symptoms after six months of maintenance treatment.
 The results showed that 67.2% of peanut allergen powder recipients tolerated a 600 mg dose of peanut protein in the challenge, compared to 4.0% of placebo recipients.
 The safety of peanut allergen powder was assessed in two double-blind, placebo-controlled studies in approximately 700 peanut-allergic individuals.

-On 21 December 2018, Aimmune Therapeutics applied Biologics License Application for Peanut Allergen Powder-dnfp to the U.S. Food and Drug Administration.
-On 13 September 2019, the FDA Allergenic Products Advisory Committee decided seven to two in favour of the approval.
-The final approval was issued on 31 January 2020.
+In December 2018, Aimmune Therapeutics applied Biologics License Application for peanut allergen powder-dnfp to the US Food and Drug Administration.
+In September 2019, the FDA Allergenic Products Advisory Committee decided seven to two in favor of the approval.
+The final approval was issued in January 2020.

+Society and culture

+Legal status

+Peanut allergen powder was approved for medical use in the United States in January 2020, and in the European Union in December 2020.

+The US Food and Drug Administration (FDA) requires a risk evaluation and mitigation strategy (REMS).
+Peanut allergen powder is only available through specially certified healthcare providers, health care settings, and pharmacies to those who are enrolled in the REMS program.

-On 15 October 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Palforzia, intended for desensitizing children and adolescents to peanut allergy.
+In October 2020, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Palforzia, intended for desensitizing children and adolescents to peanut allergy.
 It was approved for medical use in the European Union in December 2020.